mongodb/docs/source/administration.rst

    administration/hardware-platform
    administration/operating-systems

-.. seealso:: For more information on administering :term:`replica sets
+.. seealso:: For more information regarding :term:`replica set` administration, see ":doc:`/administration/replica-sets`" and ":doc:`/administration/replication-architectures`."

-   <replica set>`, see ":doc:`/administration/replication-architectures`" and
-   ":doc:`/administration/replica-sets`."
+   For more information regarding :term:`shard cluster` administration, see ":doc:`/administration/sharding`" and ":doc:`/administration/sharding-architectures`."